sanskrit/vyakarana/docs/inputs_and_outputs.rst

 States
 ------

-A :class:`~vyakarana.util.State` is a list of terms.
+A :class:`~vyakarana.derivations.State` is a list of terms.
 Like the other inputs used by the grammar, states are modified functionally.
-For details, see the documentation on the :class:`~vyakarana.util.State` class.
+For details, see the documentation on the :class:`~vyakarana.derivations.State` class.